KevinCoble/AIToolbox/README.md

 Use the XCTest files for examples on how to use the classes

-Playgrounds for Linear Regression, SVM, and Neural Networks are available
+Playgrounds for Linear Regression, SVM, and Neural Networks are available.
+Now available in both macOS and iOS versions.

 ##  Manual

 I have started a [manual](Manual/AIToolbox.md) for the framework.
-It is a work-in-progress, but adds some useful explanation to pieces of the framework
+It is a work-in-progress, but adds some useful explanation to pieces of the framework.
+All protocols, structures, and enumerations are well defined.
+Class descriptions are there, but not class variables and methods.

 ##Classes/Algorithms supported: